scoskey/m189/syllabus.md

 ## Daily prep and classwork

-Reading will be assigned prior to each class.
+Reading may be assigned prior to each class.
 You are expected to arrive prepared to ask questions and discuss the material.
-All homework assignments will be started in-class as group work.
+Much of our class time will be devoted to group activities and homework assignments.
 Daily participation and collaboration are required.
-A small discretionary portion of your grade will be based on your attendance, attention, and collaboration.
+A small discretionary portion of your grade will be based on your attendance, attention, and collaboration during this time.

 ## Homework

-Homework assignments will be assigned weekly, and collected on the following Thursday.
+Homework assignments will be given weekly, and collected on the following Monday.
 I will check your work for completeness, and spot-check certain problems for correcteness and mathematical style.
-I encourage you to collaborate with your peers, and I won't discourage you from using online resources when you are stuck.
+I encourage you to collaborate with your peers, and I don't discourage you from using online resources when you are stuck.
 But please keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.